Last Update: 22 Oct, 2020

-Freelancing is a great way of working.
-You can work from anywhere, choose how much you want to work and what time you want to work.
-You don’t have to worry about waking up early or taking a long holiday.
-You are your own boss.
+Online freelance websites and marketplaces are changing the way we work.
+We can work from anywhere, choose how much we want to work and at what time we want to work.
+We don’t have to worry about waking up early to get ready for the job or even taking a long holiday with our family.
+We are your own bosses!

-As the freelance culture grew famous during all these years, hundreds of websites have been launched that provide freelance services.
-I researched on the web and found out 5 best freelance websites that are really very good and are already established as mega sources of freelancing and outsourcing.
+As the freelance culture grew famous during the last decade, hundreds of websites have been launched that provide great service to freelance workers and outsourcers.
+I did some research on the web and found the following 10 best freelance websites that are really changing the freelance landscape of the world and have already established themselves as mega sources of freelancing and outsourcing.

-It is one of the biggest and the oldest player out there.
+It is one of the oldest player out there.
 After the launch in year 2003, it has now grown into world’s biggest outsourcing destination.
 It has recently acquired the two big giants in the freelancing marketplace: vWorker and Scriptlance and now become bigger than ever.

 It is the world’s largest marketplace for small services.
 The most interesting part is you can create gigs for as low as $5.
 It can prove to be a money making system for you even if you don’t know the coding or design stuff.
 Just have a look at the gigs others are creating and see if you can do that too.
 If you can do something very usual that people may be willing to pay $5 for then you can make significant amount of money here.

 Since 2001, this platform enables freelancers to showcase their skills and services and to find appropriate jobs.
 Freelancers and employers both create their profiles on the site and enter into a job contract after reviewing each other’s professional reputation.
 A freelancer manages his/her activities through Work Room and payments are made following SafePay system.